InteractiveComputerGraphics/blender-sequence-loader/README.md

-## 4. Some features

-1. after saving `.blender` file, the sequences still work after restarting the `.blender` file.

-2. Relative path (aniamtion data and `.blender` file ) are used inside, so it is safe to move the data and `.blender` file togethore to another location or machine.

 ## 5. Limitations
+1. **Never** use undo, or blender default delete operation(you can use the minus button to delete a sequence), with sequence objects.
+It will change some blender object structure, and this addon can't function any more.

-1. Sometimes, it could have very strange look in viewport, but it can be rendered correctly.
+2. Sometimes, it could have very strange look in viewport, but it can be rendered correctly.